yamin-shihab/study-notes/grade-8/science.md

     + Density can be calculated by looking at the mass-to-volume ratio of things (D = M/V). (the higher the mass or lower the volume, the higher the density)
     + A hydrometer measures liquid density by extending in different ways depending on how dense the liquid is.
 + Buoyancy is the tendency for materials to rise or float in a fluid, while buoyant force is the upward force exerted on objects submerged in fluids.
-    + An object is floating when it's neither sinking or floating and is in the same position.
+    + An object is floating when it's neither sinking nor floating and is in the same position.
     + Average density is the total mass of an object divided by the total volume.
 To be buoyant, the average density of the object must be lower than that of the fluid.
     + Most fish have what's called a swim bladder.
 The amount of air in it changes to change the average density of the fish and its depth underwater.
     + Airships and hot air balloons float in the air because their average density is less than that of the surrounding air (hot air and helium is lighter than normal air).
     + The Greek scientist Archimedes made a discovery after being tasked by the ruler of Syracuse to find out if a crown he has is made of pure gold.
 He famously made the discovery after seeing water spill while in a public bath.
         + The Archimedes' principle states that the buoyant force exerted upon an object is equal to the weight of the fluid displaced when the object is submerged.
 + Pressure is a specific amount of force covered over a specific area.
 It's measured in pascals (named after a smart guy).
-+ One pascal is equal to one newton per square meter, so therefore pressure can be calculated with the formula P = F/A.
++ One pascal is equal to one newton per square meter, and therefore pressure can be calculated with the formula P = F/A.
     + Gasses are said to be compressible, because their particles can be pushed somewhat closer together while remaining a gas.
     + Solids and liquids are said to be incompressible, because their particles can't be pushed closer together while remaining a solid or liquid.
-    + Compression is commonly used in some areas due to its useful property of being able to exert a force back. (car air bags, some running shoes, tires, grass in a field)
+    + Compression is commonly used in some areas due to its useful property of being able to exert a force back. (car airbags, some running shoes, tires, grass in a field)
     + The Earth's atmosphere exerts pressure too; it's just that we're really used to it.
 That's why if you go really high up in a mountain or plane, you feel more sensitive to pressure change.
     + Pressure is commonly measured with a barometer, and they used to be made of mercury.
 A barometer uses gravity's pressure over an area to push some mercury up a tube.
     + When air pressure is unequal inside and outside an enclosed space, the walls of that space may cave in or expand to compensate. (sucking on an empty juice box)